M66B/FairEmail/docs/FAQ-da-rDK.md

 * No action (useful for *not*)
 * Mark as read
 * Mark as unread
-* Skjul
+* Hide
-* Undertryk notifikationer
+* Suppress notification
-* Udsæt
+* Snooze
-* Tilføj stjerne
+* Add star
 * Set importance (local priority)
-* Tilføj stikord
+* Add keyword
-* Flyt
+* Move
 * Copy (Gmail: label)
 * Answer (with template)
 * Text-to-speech (sender and subject)
 * Automation (Tasker, etc)

-Regler effektueres umiddelbart efter beskedhovedet er hentet, men inden beskedteksten er blevet downloadet, så brug af betingelser på beskedteksten er derfor ikke muligt.
+Rules are applied directly after the message header has been fetched, but before the message text has been downloaded, so it is not possible to apply conditions to the message text.
 Note that large message texts are downloaded on demand on a metered connection to save on data usage.

 If you want to forward a message, consider to use the move action instead.
 This will be more reliable than forwarding as well because forwarded messages might be considered as spam.